BuvinJT/automacdoc/README.md

 # pyMkDocs Utility

 ## What is pyMkDocs?
-pyMkDocs is a terminal-based program used to generate documentation for Python projects.
+pyMkDocs is a command line driven utility used to generate documentation for Python projects.
 It extends the features of [MkDocs](https://mkdocs.org).

-The parent project is found here: https://github.com/AlexandreKempf/automacdoc
+This project was built from a predecessor found at: https://github.com/AlexandreKempf/automacdoc

 ## What does pyMkDocs do?
 pyMkDocs analyzes Python source code, produces Markdown files for [MkDocs](https://mkdocs.org), and leans on that to generate a website.
-While you may use MkDocs against whatever markdown files you have independently produced, until now there has been no means available for *auto generating* a MkDocs project directly from Python source!
+MkDocs has been available for many years to create websites from markdown, but until now there has been no means to *auto generate* a MkDocs site from Python source!

 ## How do I install pyMkDocs?

 `pip install pymkdocs`

+> Note: it is not necessary to explicitly install MkDocs first.
+All dependencies will be automatically installed as needed!

 ## How do I use pyMkDocs?

 pyMkDocs analyzes your Python source and generates markdown files from them.
 It then employs MkDocs to produce html based documentation from the markdown!
-This process creates:
+Specifically, the pyMkDocs creates:

-  - a 'mkdocs.yml' file, which is a config file for [MkDocs](https://mkdocs.org)
+  - a 'mkdocs.yml' file, which is a configuration file for MkDocs
   - a 'docs' folder, containing the markdown
-  - a 'site' folder, which is the final web site produced
+  - a 'site' folder, containing the static web site content

 ### Command line specs